 This course introduces students to basic concepts of walking for health and fitness.
 This course covers proper technique for fitness walking, power walking, race walking and basics of cardio respiratory exercise prescription, flexibility, hydration and nutrition.
 Lab fee.

 EXAC 1110 - Basic Tennis (1)

 Knowledge of tennis rules and officiating with instruction and practice in the skills of the game including the service, forehand and backhand ground strokes, and volleys.
-Lab fee experience in competitive play.
-Prerequisite: Adequate skill.
 Lab fee.

 EXAC 1111 - Intermediate Tennis (1)